aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

    - `.\amazon-cloudwatch-agent-ctl.ps1 -a fetch-config -m ec2 -c file:config.json`
    - `net.exe start AmazonCloudWatchAgent`

 Refer to [How do I install and configure the unified CloudWatch agent to push metrics and logs from my EC2 instance to CloudWatch?](https://repost.aws/knowledge-center/cloudwatch-push-metrics-unified-agent) for details.
-To collect GPU metrics, refer to [How do I send NVIDIA GPU metrics from my EC2 Linux instances to CloudWatch?](https://repost.aws/knowledge-center/send-ec2-nvidia-gpu-metrics-cloudwatch)
+To collect GPU metrics, refer to [How do I send NVIDIA GPU metrics from my EC2 Linux instances to CloudWatch?](https://repost.aws/knowledge-center/send-ec2-nvidia-gpu-metrics-cloudwatch) and [Collect NVIDIA GPU metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-NVIDIA-GPU.html)